Install Microsoft Call Quality connector for Power BI to use Call Quality Dashboard query templates

 Note

 Call Quality Dashboard queries require at least one measure in order to run.
-If your query does not load, double check that you have included a measure in the query.
+If your query does not load, double check that you included a measure in the query.

 Drillthrough in Power BI allows you to create focused reports that you can quickly filter using the values of other reports as context.
 Once you know how to create your first query with the Microsoft Call Quality connector, creating a drillthrough is even simpler.